 Nearly as bad – pure potassium.
 It requires submerging in oil to prevent its combination with moisture in the air.
 If a piece of potassium dropsinto water, it explodes violently.

-Other pure elements are equally useless to plant growth for other reasons.
-The metallic elements such as zinc, copper, manganese, magnesium and boron would be of little use to plants if supplied as bits of metal.
+Other pure minerals are equally useless to plant growth for other reasons.
+The metallic minerals such as zinc, copper, manganese, magnesium and boron would be of little use to plants if supplied as bits of metal.

 Combining Combustible Chemical Fertilizers And Other Materials

-Instead of marketing a dubious mixture of useless gas, a couple of fire hazards and assorted scrap metals, the fertilizer industry manufacturers offers a safe, clean, sometimes odorless mixture of chemical compounds of the nutrient elements which plant roots can take up from the soil.
+Instead of marketing a dubious mixture of useless gas, a couple of fire hazards and assorted scrap metals, the fertilizer industry manufacturers offers and include a safe, clean, healthy, sometimes odorless with a green color mixture of chemical compounds of the nutrient minerals which plant roots can take up from the soil and store.

 The nitrogen may be carried by the chemical compound fertilizer, ammonium sulfate, a by-product of industry.
 This is a white, water soluble material made from nitrogen, hydrogen, sulfur and oxygen and it contains about 20% nitrogen.